cwalter50/cwalter50.github.io/README.md

 - [FlashCards](https://github.com/cwalter50/FlashCards): Use CoreData to make a great Flashcards app. _Taught at 2019 MME National Summit._
 - [MobileMapper2019](https://github.com/cwalter50/MobileMapper2019): Completed MME Tutorial to create an app that uses MapKit and we can search the app for "parks", "pizza", etc.
 - [Pong2019](https://github.com/cwalter50/PongFall2019): Build the classic game Pong using Spritekit.
 Intro to Breakout for class

+## SwiftUI Projects
+- [CalculateThat](https://github.com/cwalter50/CalculateThat): First SwiftUI Project!
+Currently, is a Qaudratic Formula Calculator, eventually will add other formula calculators to the project.
 - [Landmarks](https://github.com/cwalter50/Landmarks): SwiftUI tutorial I am following to learn SwiftUI. https://developer.apple.com/tutorials/swiftui/handling-user-input

 ## AP CS Projects
 - [Batman](https://github.com/cwalter50/BatmanJava): Example of using a loop in a fun way